 Of course, there is a learning curve associated with most of them, and for some, necessary avalanche safety education.
 But don’t let any of that stop you.

 Check out the different winter snowsports offered in the area and which Estes Park guiding services will teach you how to take part.
-And because nothing worth learning can be learned in a day (yes, I made that saying up, I admit it – but it’s true, right?), plan to stay in town for a few days and make a vacation out of it.
+And because nothing worth learning can be learned in a day, plan to stay in town for a few days and make a vacation out of it.

 Estes Park: basecamp for these winter snowsports